Let's try using Google Cloud PHP Client, which allows you to easily operate various GCP services

 The above example uploads a file called test.txt to the new-my-bucket bucket

-here and here , they don't use the ServiceBuilder class, but personally I think it's quicker to use an instance created from the ServiceBuilder class, because you can extract instances for each service that have completed the authentication process.
+theseexamplesat, they don't use the ServiceBuilder class, but personally, I think it's quicker to use instances created from the ServiceBuilder class because you can retrieve instances for each service after authentication is complete.

-The GCP authentication documentation says to type commands using an environment variable called "GOOGLE_APPLICATION_CREDENTIALS", but I personally prefer the method I introduced here because I think it requires less advance preparation to complete the process using only PHP.
+The GCP authentication documentationsays to use the environment variable "GOOGLE_APPLICATION_CREDENTIALS" when entering commands, but I personally prefer the method I've introduced here because it requires less preparation if you complete it entirely with PHP.

 summary

-What do you think of the GCP service client libraries?
+What did you think of the GCP service client libraries that make you want to say just that?

 I was hoping there would be a client library for Cloud SQL, but it seems there isn't

-I think the best thing to do is just use the gcloud command.
+It's probably best to just use the gcloud command.

 There are also clients for services that aren't even publicly available, such as Cloud Data Loss Prevention and Bigquery Data Transfer Service, but I think the speed at which the library is being developed is incredible